andrewthetechie/dd-metric/README.md

 # dd-metric

-Rust binary that emits a metric to Datadog from cli args.
+Send a datadog metric via the datadog api.

+Builds a CLI client